p3idcloud/scanbot-lite/README.md

 ---
 # ENVIRONMENT SETUP
-## Implement Keycloak as IdP
 ---

 ### 0) Prerequisites : Node.js 18, Yarn

-0.1) Installing Node.
+1. Installing Node.
 Download Node and install normally

-0.2) Installing Yarn.
+2. Installing Yarn.
 Run terminal / cmd / powershell as admin then run command

 ```
 npm install -g yarn
 ```

-0.3) In case error (Windows) : yarn.ps1 cannot be loaded because running scripts is disabled on this system, run terminal with admin access
+3. In case error (Windows) : yarn.ps1 cannot be loaded because running scripts is disabled on this system, run terminal with admin access
 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 ```
 or if you don't have admin permission
 ```
-Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```

 ### 1) Import Scanbot Realm to Keycloak